Can Platelet-Rich Plasma Speed Healing After Surgery?

-Dr. Chan Wilkhu is a leading practitioner of PRP treatments in and around Merritt Island, FL, and regularly uses it to hasten healing after implant placement and bone grafts.
-Dr. Wilkhu has prominent affiliations with the American Dental Association, Florida Dental Association, and International Dental Implant Association, among others.
-If you are preparing to undergo oral surgery, Dr. Wilkhu will gladly explain the many benefits of this leading-edge technique.
+Family Dentistry & Prosthodontics dentists are leading practitioners of PRP treatments in and around Merritt Island, FL, and regularly use it to hasten healing after implant placement and bone grafts.
+Our dentists have prominent affiliations with the American Dental Association, Florida Dental Association, and International Dental Implant Association, among others.
+If you are preparing to undergo oral surgery, Dr. Wilkhu, Dr. Cork, or Dr. Schmid will gladly explain the many benefits of this leading-edge technique.

 What Is PRP?